 Drug therapy is recommended for children > 8 years and with either of the following:

 Omega-3 fatty acids in high doses (1 to 6 g a day of eicosapentaenoic acid [EPA] and docosahexaenoic acid [DHA]) can be effective in reducing TGs.
 The omega-3 fatty acids EPA and DHA are the active ingredients in marine fish oil or omega-3 capsules.
 Adverse effects include eructation and diarrhea.
 These effects may be decreased by giving the fish oil capsules with meals in divided doses (eg, twice a day or 3 times a day).
 Omega-3 fatty acids can be a useful adjunct to other therapies.
-Prescription omega-3 fatty acid preparations are indicated for triglyceride levels > 500 mg/dL (> 5.65 mmol/L).
+Prescription omega-3 fatty acid preparations are indicated for TG levels > 500 mg/dL (> 5.65 mmol/L).

-Fibrates increase HDL.
-Fibrates may decrease cardiovascular risk in patients with TGs > 200 mg/dL (> 2.26 mmol/L) and HDL cholesterol < 40 mg/dL (< 1.04 mmol/L).
+Fibrates increase HDL-C. Fibrates may decrease cardiovascular risk in patients with TGs > 200 mg/dL (> 2.26 mmol/L) and HDL-C < 40 mg/dL (< 1.04 mmol/L).

-The upper limit of normal for Lp(a) is about 30 mg/dL (75 nmol/L), but values in African Americans run higher.
+The upper limit of normal for Lp(a) is about 30 mg/dL (75 nmol/L), but values in African Americans tend to be higher.
 Few data exist to guide the treatment of elevated Lp(a) or to establish treatment efficacy.
 Niacin is the only drug that directly decreases Lp(a); it can lower Lp(a) by > 20% at higher doses.
-The usual approach in patients with elevated Lp(a) is to lower LDL cholesterol aggressively.
-LDL apheresis has been used to lower Lp(a) in patients with high Lp(a) levels and progressive vascular disease.
-An antisense inhibitor of apo (a) is in development.
+There are several RNA-based therapies that lower Lp(a) levels in clinical development.

 Lipid levels should be monitored periodically after starting treatment.
 No data support specific monitoring intervals, but measuring lipid levels 2 to 3 months after starting or changing therapies and once or twice yearly after lipid levels are stabilized is common practice.